 - Concepts and resources for system manpower

 - Personnel Survivability

-There are three (3) key concepts define an effective HSI program.
+There are three (3) key concepts that define an effective HSI program.

 - Systems are comprised of hardware, software, and human personnel all of which operate within a surrounding environment.
 Too often, acquisition systems programs fail to consider the human capacity or requirements as part of the system.
 This leads to poor task allocation between hardware, software, and human users or supporters.
 To promote ideal task allocation, it is critical that the human element be considered early in system development.

-- Successful HSI depends upon integration of the functional HSI domains into acquisition planning efforts such as participation on program High Performance Teams (HPTs) and Integrated Product Teams (IPTs).
+- Successful HSI depends upon the integration of the functional HSI domains into acquisition planning efforts such as participation on program High-Performance Teams (HPTs) and Integrated Product Teams (IPTs).